libssh2/libssh2/docs/INSTALL_CMAKE.md

     Will use zlib (https://zlib.net/) for payload compression.
 Can be `ON` or `OFF`.

- * `ENABLE_CRYPT_NONE=OFF`

-    The SSH2 Transport allows for unencrypted data transmission using the "none" cipher.
-Because this is such a huge security hole, it is typically disabled on SSH2 implementations and is disabled in libssh2 by default as well.

-    Enabling this option will allow for "none" as a negotiable method, however it still requires that the method be advertised by the remote end and that no more-preferable methods are available.

- * `ENABLE_MAC_NONE=OFF`

-    The SSH2 Transport also allows implementations to forego a message authentication code.
-While this is less of a security risk than using a "none" cipher, it is still not recommended as disabling MAC hashes removes a layer of security.

-    Enabling this option will allow for "none" as a negotiable method, however it still requires that the method be advertised by the remote end and that no more-preferable methods are available.

  * `ENABLE_DEBUG_LOGGING=ON` in Debug, `=OFF` in Release

     Will enable the libssh2_trace() function for showing debug traces.